-With Google’s search engine as it’s backbone, AdWords ads appear across a wide variety of online searches.
-Alongside the ad that will appear at the top of a regular Google search, AdWords ads can also be found across regular websites, which Google arranges via a deal with the website owner.
-Providing them some ad revenue in agreement for advertising on the site.
+With Google’s search engine as its backbone, Google ads appear across a wide variety of online searches.
+Alongside the ad that will appear at the top of a regular Google search, Google ads can also be found across regular websites, which Google arranges via a deal with the website owner.
+Providing them with some ad revenue in agreement for advertising on the site.

-Due to this, Google’s AdWords has a really huge reach.
-Anybody who uses AdWords to advertise can tap into this enormous network.
-Best of all, while the reach is huge, getting setup on Google AdWords isn’t that hard.
+Due to this, Google ads campaigns have a really huge reach.
+Anybody who uses search ads to advertise can tap into this enormous network.
+Best of all, while the reach is huge, getting set up on Google Ads isn’t that hard.
 But there are a few things to understand before you do.

-As a veteran web designer and marketer I know AdWords in and out.
+As a veteran web designer and marketer, I know Google ads in and out.
 Each day, I put to use my many years of experience as a digital professional in all things AdWords.
 Hire me and I can:

-I know AdWords from top to bottom, start to finish.
+I know Google ads from top to bottom, start to finish.
 I’ve attended Google Masterclasses before, I’m Google AdWords certified, and am at work using AdWords each and every day to ensure my client’s ads end up in front of people’s eyes.
-Hire me to manage your AdWords campaign and I’ll get you out in front of your competitors, and keep your there.
+Hire me to manage your Google advertising campaign and I’ll get you out in front of your competitors, and keep you there.
 High visibility, high impact, and great value for money.
-These three goals are at the centre of every AdWords campaign I create.
+These three goals are at the centre of every Google ads campaign I create.

-So, if you need AdWords assistance?
-Get in touch with me today!
+So, if you need assistance with your Google Ads Account, get in touch with me today!

 You’re looking at him.
-I’ve run digital agencies before, and the biggest issue they seem to face is losing clients due to lack of transparency, confusion or neglect.
+I’ve run digital agencies before, and the biggest issue they seem to face is losing clients due to a lack of transparency, confusion or neglect.
 That’s why I’ve chosen to build my brand using my own name.
-You’ll deal with the same person from start to finish and I’ll manage your campaign every step of the way.
-I keep my client base small to offer a more personalized service.
+You’ll deal with the same person from start to finish and I’ll manage your Google Ads campaign every step of the way.
+I keep my client base small to offer a more personalised service.

 I am happy to use your existing ad or help you create one with my super talented team.

-AdWords is a really flexible platform but there are some basic rules surrounding the quality and size on an image.
+AdWords is a really flexible platform but there are some basic rules surrounding the quality and size of an image.
 If your existing image fits these specifications, great!
-If not, we can always help you edit it to ensure it meets AdWords’ requirement, or help you create a new one.
+If not, we can always help you edit it to ensure it meets AdWords’ requirements, or help you create a new one.